limon8884/delivery-RL/README.md

 # Overview
 Every delivery company solves the problem of matching couriers and orders.
-The box which takes new couriers and orders sets as input and then assigns one to another is named dispatch.
+The black-box which takes new couriers and orders sets as input and then assigns one to another is named dispatch.
 The main purpose of the project is to create a neural network-based dispatch and fine-tune it via reinforcement learning to solve the assignment problem.

 The main ideas are described below.
 Please, read `result.ipynb` to get more information about the approach.